- FOR THOSE WHO PRAY

 In the year 900, the monasteries used to sing and pray the 150 psalms in Latin.
 For those who had not studied and did not know Latin, it was recommended the repetition of 150 prayers of the Our Father.
 This form of praying became known as the lay person's prayer.
 Over time, some people who were devoted to the Virgin began to insert the Our Father between the Hail Maries, repeating the Annunciation of Archangel Gabriel (also for 150 times, as the Psalms).

 It is said that in the year 1200, Domingos Gusmão (a monk who was the founder of the Order of the Preachers, which later became the Dominican Order) implored the Virgin to intercede in a situation that the Church in Europe was living.
 He received the visit of Mary who requested them to pray 150 Hail Maries intercalated with the Our Father.
-Domingos Gusmão obeyed, received the Grace requested, and from then on, he made public with great devotion this form of prayer.
+Domingos Gusmão obeyed, received the Grace requested, and from then on, with great devotion, he made this form of prayer public.
 In 1300, the 150 repetitions of the Hail Mary was divided into 15 decades intercalated by one Our Father.

 There are reports of many miracles, which strengthened the spread of this form of prayer.
 Moreover, during apparitions in various regions of the world, Mary always summons us to devotion and prayer with the Mysteries of Contemplation.